Business broker: Licensing of business brokers

 The licensing of business brokers varies from country to country.
 In the UK there is no licensing system in place and no formal requirements for practising as a business broker.
 In Australia, business brokers are required to be licensed in the same way as real estate agents, and licensing is managed by the relevant state licensing bodies which oversee real estate licenses.

 Certain types of M&A transactions involve securities and may require that these "middlemen" be securities licensed in order to be compensated, though there was a major change to the law in late 2022 to exempt smaller transactions.
 The governing authority in the US is the U.S. Securities and Exchange Commission and they describe a broker as any person engaged in the business of effecting transactions in securities for the account of others.
 The equivalent regulatory authority in the UK is the Financial Conduct Authority and in the EU it is the European Securities and Markets Authority.

 Business Broker Associations

 Business brokers have a number of National, Regional and local Associations in the United States that provide education, regulatory and annual conferences for its members.
 One of the largest is the IBBA which has over 500 business broker members across the United States.
 The IBBA also has a Canadian arm.

 In the UK the national body is the Institute for Transaction Advisers and Business Brokers.
 In Australia the national body is the Australian Institute of Business Brokers.

+Business Broker Associations

+Business brokers have a number of national, regional, and local associations...